 The soft sound of my muffled footsteps upon the stone courtyard, punctuated the stillness of the air.
 The monastery was silent, yet there was a profound beauty in such silence.
 I stood in awe surrounded by sweet solitude and serenity.
 Before me beautiful archaic facades of paved courtyards and roman arches, met my childlike gaze.
 Although well worn, their vibrant earthy colours filled me with wonder.
 I paused by a wooden door on the side of the monastery wall beneath a stairwell.
-A bell hung nearby, rung to call the monks to celebrate the divine liturgy.
+A bell hung nearby, rung to call the monks to prayer and celebration of the divine liturgy.
 After long moments I pondered in awe recalling the psalmists words “Be still and know that I am God” (Psalm 46:10)

 The smell of burning wood permeated the cool winters morning.
 Besides the numerous cats relaxing in the sunshine, there was a strange but welcome stillness, so profound that all ones sense were enhanced.
 Passing the stone courtyard a flurry suddenly caught my eye, or was it merely an inner sense; looking towards the upper level of the monastery I caught the glimpse of a monks’ flowing black robes as he disappeared into the dormitory.
 I looked for a few more moments yearning to catch another rare glimpse of the unknown monk; turning around I walked a few steps and came across a staircase.
 Archaic and worn with the passage of time it was nevertheless beautiful to behold in its antiquity.